keremkocak5/mavid/README.md

-## Link Coverter
+## Link Converter

-This is the project to be an URL to Deeplink converter.
-At this stage there are no endpoints initialized.
+A project convert URL's to deeplinks and vice versa.

 ### Running the service